botter-nidnul/botter-nidnul.github.io/Urbit_AArch64_APT_Repository.md

 #### If you get an error on a 32-bit distro

-If you see the error `repository 'http://urbit-on-arm.s3-website.us-east-2.amazonaws.com buster InRelease' doesn't support architecture 'armhf'` try enabling multiarch for arm64.
+If you see the message `repository 'http://urbit-on-arm.s3-website.us-east-2.amazonaws.com buster InRelease' doesn't support architecture 'armhf'` try enabling multiarch for arm64.

 `sudo dpkg --add-architecture arm64`